 - High blood pressure

-- Active infections of the heart valves or heart muscle, such
+- Active infections of the heart valves or heart muscle, such as endocarditis

 - A past heart attack